ahkohd/tauri-nspanel/README.md

 Convert a Tauri window ([`NSWindow`](https://developer.apple.com/documentation/appkit/nswindow)) to panel ([`NSPanel`](https://developer.apple.com/documentation/appkit/nspanel))

 # Install

-There are three general methods of installation that we can recommend.

-- Use crates.io and npm (easiest, and requires you to trust that our publishing pipeline worked)
-- Pull sources directly from Github using git tags / revision hashes (most secure)
-- Git submodule install this repo in your tauri project and then use file protocol to ingest the source (most secure, but inconvenient to use)

 Install the plugin by adding the following to your `Cargo.toml` file:

 ```toml